 - Nova Southeastern University subscribes to the Occupational Therapy Centralized Application Service, known as OTCAS.
-All applicants for the 2014 entering class should apply online between July 11 and (Deadline has been extended to February 15, 2014), using the OTCAS application at www.otcas.org.
+All applicants for the 2015 entering class should apply online prior to February 15, 2015, using the OTCAS application at www.otcas.org.
 The OTCAS may take up to six weeks verifying supporting documents.
 Therefore, early application is highly recommended.

 Send the following supporting documents directly to OTCAS at the address below:

 - An official transcript from the registrar's office of all colleges and universities attended (mailed directly to OTCAS by the college or university)

-- Three completed evaluations, on the required form provided by OTCAS, from individuals (other than relatives) such as academic instructors/professors, health professional, work supervisors, or volunteer supervisors (At least one completed evaluation from must be from an occupational therapist (not an occupational therapy assistant).
+- Three completed evaluations, on the required form provided by OTCAS, from individuals (other than relatives) such as academic instructors/professors, health professional, work supervisors, or volunteer supervisors.
+At least one completed evaluation from must be from an occupational therapist (not an occupational therapy assistant).
 No letters from friends and/or family members will be accepted.

 - All applicants must complete a minimum of 40 volunteer hours in at least two different occupational therapy settings that provide services related to children and youth, work and industry, rehabilitation, health and wellness, mental health, productive aging, or another specified facility (or graduation from an accredited occupational therapy assistant program).
 Forms for submission will be available within the OTCAS system.